bersalazar/sinkingstone.com/content/posts/past-performance-is-no-guarantee-future-results.md

 title: Past performance is no guarantee future results
 date: 2022-07-09
 categories:
-  - blog
+  - journal
 draft: true
 ---

-It's a core tenet of investing.
+A tenet of investment.

 It should be engrained in anyone entering the game of equities and trading.

-It's any broker's safeword when entering business with customers.
+Any broker's safety phrase when luring naive customers.

-It's the small letter in any index fund's KIID.
+The small letter in a managed fund's conditions.

 ---